 The information and guidelines which follow are to assist Schools/Departments in operating the procedures for the appointment of Casual Workers and the associated payment procedures.
 Whilst every attempt has been made to ensure that they are as comprehensive as possible, situations may arise which are not covered.
-In these circumstances, please contact your HR Advisor.
+In these circumstances, please contact your HR Business Partner.

 Please read the Guidelines carefully and/or download a copy using the link below.

 1. Introduction 2.
 Authorisation for Engagement of Casual Workers 3.
 Appointments 4.
 'Right to Work' Checks 5.
 Tier 4 Student Visas Limitation on hours of work6.
 Pay Rates 7.
 Employed v Self-Employed Status 8.
 Holiday Pay 9.
 Timesheets 10.
 Procedure for Processing Payments 11.
 Payroll Deductions 12.
 Redundancy Payments 13.
 Network User Accounts

 Appendix 1 - Right to work checks are now carried out by authorised checkers only Appendix 2 - Documents needed for 'Right to Work' Check Appendix 3 - National Minimum Wage (currently being updated) Appendix 4 - Income Tax Status Appendix 5 - Authorised Signatories Appendix 6 - Gross Employment Costs Appendix 7 - Statutory Redundancy Pay Calculation Table Appendix 8 - Generic Job Descriptions

 Jane Tyrrell talks about the consequences of employment rights and employers liabilities

 Vidcast Script - The Nature of Employment - Why Does This Matter?